 - We are in the process of hiring a permanent chief financial officer with significant U.S. GAAP and SEC reporting experience.
-Ms. Xiangyu Pei was appointed by the Board of Directors of the Company as the Interim Chief Financial Officer on August 23, 2019. - Since September 2016, we have regularly offered our financial personnel trainings on internal control and risk management.
-Since November 2016, we have regularly provided trainings to our financial personnel on U.S. GAAP accounting guidelines.
+Ms. Xiangyu Pei was appointed by the Board of Directors of the Company as the Interim Chief Financial Officer on August 23, 2019. - We have regularly offered our financial personnel trainings on internal control and risk management.
+We have regularly provided trainings to our financial personnel on U.S. GAAP accounting guidelines.
 We plan to continue to provide trainings to our financial team and our other relevant personnel on the U.S. GAAP accounting guidelines applicable to our financial reporting requirements.